traex/CalendarListview/README.md

 ![CalendarListview GIF](https://github.com/traex/CalendarListview/blob/master/demo.gif)

 ### Integration
-The lib is available on Maven Central:
+The lib is available on Maven Central, you can find it with [Gradle, please](http://gradleplease.appspot.com/#calendarlistview)
 ``` xml

 dependencies {